-Coronavirus: Metro services to resume today in phased manner
+Coronavirus: India again sees record rise with over 90,000 new cases, tally crosses 42-lakh mark

 Globally, the coronavirus has infected 2.70 crore people, and 8.82 lakh have died due to it.

-Metro services will resume from Monday in a phased manner in a select few cities.
+Metro services resumed in a phased manner in a select few cities.
 Only asymptomatic people are allowed to board trains, which will not be operating in containment zones.
 Masks are mandatory and passengers will have to undergo thermal screening at stations.

 Globally, the virus has infected 2.70 crore people, and 8.82 lakh have died due to it, according to Johns Hopkins University.
 Over 1.80 crore people across the world have recovered from the infection.